 <p class="expanding-text collapsed" data-toggle="collapse" data-target="#148389817" aria-expanded="false" aria-controls="collapseExample">Watch <strong>Using Built-in Automation Tools</strong></p> <div class="collapse" id="148389817" markdown="1"> <div class="videowrapper"><iframe style="border:0;" title="" src="https://player.vimeo.com/video/148389817?dnt=1"></iframe></div> </div>

 Auditing webhook and Usage webhook – provide Skytap account audit and usage data in real time to a URL that you choose.
 You can use the webhook service to create custom applications and reports.

-For more information, see Configuring the Skytap Cloud webhook service for audit data and Configuring the Skytap Cloud webhook service for usage data.
+For more information, see Configuring the Skytap webhook service for audit data and Configuring the Skytap webhook service for usage data.

 - Suspend applies only to x86 VMs.
-If an environment contains both x86 The most common CPU architecture. x86 CPUs support Windows and Linux VMs in Skytap Cloud. and Power A CPU architecture that supports IBM i, AIX, and Linux (on Power) in Skytap Cloud.
+If an environment contains both x86 The most common CPU architecture. x86 CPUs support Windows and Linux VMs in Skytap. and Power A CPU architecture that supports IBM i, AIX, and Linux (on Power) in Skytap.
 VMs, only the x86 VMs in an environment will be suspended.